sleekweasel/CgiAdbRemote/README.md

 CgiAdbRemote
 ============

-For accessing and controlling Android devices connected to a physically inaccessible machine, from a browser (only tested on Chrome currently).
+For remotely monitoring and controlling UNROOTED Android devices connected to a physically inaccessible machine, through a local web browser (only tested on Chrome currently).

-Hacky little Perl HTTP server for controlling UNROOTED Android devices via a web browser.

 Copyright 2013 Tim Baverstock.